TangentFoxy/lua-microlog/ReadMe.md

 ## Future Plans / Tasks
 - [ ] Make it optionally support colors.
 - [ ] Make it optionally function as a drop-in replacement (at least in terms of how it is called) for the other logging libraries.
+(This would be to rely on index or newindex to automatically handle calling non-existent values.)
+  (Is this actually possible?
+I assumed it was but I haven't checked.)
 - [ ] Add a way for this to serve as a middleman to another logging library, so you can use their advanced features with the more simple API of this library.
+- [ ] Use truthy values to allow *enabling* custom logging *without* printing at every call.
+(So you can have complex logging code that doesn't print.)
+  This means the internal "if microlog[level]" check needs to explicitly check `true` to print instead of what it does now.
+Technically a breaking change, so save it for version 2.0.0